Checkmarx/ast-cli/README.md

 **NOTE**: to show different real world situations optional parameters will sometimes but not always be used.

+After you create a scan the CLI will wait until it is completed or an error has been encountered.
+The default polling interval is 5 seconds but you can overide that with the (--wait-delay) option.
+You can also turn off the wait mode with (--nowait true).

-Scanning zip code archives can be achieved like this:
+Scanning zipped code archives can be achieved like this:

 ``` bash
 ./cx scan create -s <your-file>.zip --project-name "testproj" --preset-name "Checkmarx Default" --incremental "false" --project-type "sast" -f <your-source>.zip